 Homemade cakes and treats always taste much better than shop bought.
 If, however, baking is an area where confidence is lacking here’s the perfect solution.
 Buy a few pretty cakes and then make the scones, Super Light Scones .
 Since this recipe is the easiest on Feasting is Fun and guaranteed to bring a smile to Mum’s face.
 Add a pot of luxurious clotted cream and strawberry jam to turn this Afternoon Tea into a real feast!

-Within the items sent to me was this Domed Slate Cake Stand.
+Within the items sent to me is this Domed Slate Cake Stand.
 Perfect for keeping bugs out and cakes fresh.
 Since the slate cake stand also stands alone, the wooden base and dome may also be used to display another tasty item.
 Maybe cheese and crackers.
 Most of all, the packaging keeps the cake stand and dome well protected between use.
-While the slate is sturdy and creates a solid background from which to display the cakes.
+While the slate is sturdy and creates a solid background on which to display the cakes.

 Bowls of fresh strawberries with both large and smaller vases of flowers enhance not only the table setting, but add to the special theme of Mother’s Day.
 Also, they can be wrapped up, alongside any leftover cakes and scones, for Mum to take home with her.
 As a result Mum receives a double treat.
 After all, Mother’s Day is a special day, set aside to thank Mothers.